RenderBolt96/Renderfam-TOS/README.md

 16. <b>Abide By Discord's TOS</b> - This means to follow Discord's Terms of Service Policies.
 ##
 ### Reporting Violations:
 - Members may be subject to reports by other members or staff members of the server.
-Reports are taken very seriously and will be thourouly investigated in order to make sure that our members are following the rules.
+Reports are taken very seriously and will be thoroughly investigated in order to make sure that our members are following the rules.
 ##
 ### Age Restrictions:
 - Members are required to be the age of 13 or older to join this server.
 If it is discovered that a user does not meet the age requirments, a server ban as well as a Discord account report will be administered.
-Channel Specific Rules:
-Designate specific rules for different channels on your server (e.g., "NSFW" channel for adult content).
+This also may mean that our server is made up mostly of people of the age of 13, 14, 15, and 16.
+Because of this, please keep the discussions safe and normal, and avoiding any disussion of any NSFW, Illigal, Political, or Religion.
 ##
 ### Enforcement Policy:
 - It is our duty to fairly administrate punishments to those who have broken our rules.
-Punishments for breaking said rules may consist timeouts, server mutes/deafens, server kicks/bans, account reports.</i>
+Punishments for breaking said rules may consist timeouts, server mutes/deafens, server kicks/bans, account reports.
+In extreme cases, such as child endangerment, law enforcement be required to be involved.</i>
 ##
 ### <b>For more info or specification, read the <a href="https://discord.com/terms">Official Discord TOS</a></b>
 ##